KillingSpark/rustbus/Readme.md

 that enables clients to communicate over the dbus daemon.

 This was created by only reading the spec at https://dbus.freedesktop.org/doc/dbus-specification.html.
 While I made some false assumptions when implementing the spec that was mostly my fault.
 The document seems to be enough to write a working implementation without looking at others code.
-The example in src/bin/con.rs is able to listen to signals on the message bus without crashing/getting  disconnected by the bus.
-The signals parsed by this are the same as the ones dbus-monitor sees / unmarshals.

 ## What does this provide?
 This libary provides the means to send and receive messages over a dbus bus.
 This means: signals, calls, and (error)replys.
 It also provides some standard messages